puppetlabs/puppet-strings/README.md

 This processes `README` and everything in `manifests/**/*.pp`.

-Documenting specific manifests:
+To document specific manifests:

     $ puppet strings some_manifest.pp [another_if_you_feel_like_it.pp]

-If you would like to run strings from the source directory as described above, you'll want to install the needed gems and run via bundler:

-    $ bundle install --path .bundle/gems
-    $ bundle exec puppet strings

 Processing is delegated to the `yardoc` tool so some options listed in `yard help doc` are available.
 However, Puppet Faces do not support passing arbitrary options through a face so these options must be specified in a `.yardopts` file.

-The strings face does offer two actions.
 In addition to generating a directory full of HTML, you can also serve up documentation for all your modules using the `server` action:

     $ puppet strings serever